 4 Squares on Zoom using Google Drawings

 In a Google Drawing that is divided into four quadrants, have participants respond to a series of prompts through writing, drawing, listing keywords, etc. Give them enough time to complete all the prompts.
-State your intentions for sharing before they start.
+State your intentions for sharing before starting.

 - Explain that you’re going to be asking everyone to individually (and silently) complete a series of prompts in a Google Drawing.
 The prompts will be in the template, and they’ll have about 5 minutes to work through them.